 The historic town of Berlin is less than eight miles away.
 Quaint shops, an historic hotel, and small restaurants give visitors the chance to step back in time.
 Berlin was the filming location for two major motion pictures, Runaway Bride and Tuck Everlasting.

 We appreciate your patience as we undertake this significant project.
 Assateague Island is a dynamic system and as a barrier island, always on the move.
 The Maryland Park Service is working to protect the resources of the island while still providing the best access to the park for our visitors to enjoy.
-We look forward to having you visit us and see these improvements in 2015!
+We look forward to having you visit us and see these improvements in the years to come!

 Many Maryland State Parks have been approved as partners of Maryland Green Travel, a free and voluntary self-certification program that promotes and recognizes sustainable environmental practices by businesses in the tourism industry.
 These practices include energy efficiency, waste reduction, recycling and water conservation methods.